• Skip to main content

 Soft Pandesal Recipe (stays soft even the next day!)

 The best pandesal recipe!
 Soft, buttery, and chewy Filipino pandesal.
-This is your ultimate guide at making your favorite breakfast rolls.
-Beginner-friendly with plenty of tips, step-by-step photos, and video on how to make pandesal.
+This is your ultimate guide to making your favorite breakfast rolls.
+Beginner-friendly with plenty of tips, step-by-step photos, and a video on how to make pandesal.

 Ingredients

-• 2 ¼ teaspoon yeast mixed with 1 teaspoon sugar
+• 2 ¼ tsp yeast mixed with 1 teaspoon sugar

 • ½ cup lukewarm water (temp 40c/105f)